kpeale/opensource-explorer/README.md

 Finding Good First Issues

-1.Navigate to the Issues tab
+1. Navigate to the Issues tab
-2.Click Good First Issues
+2. Click Good First Issues
-3.Optionally filter by language
+3. Optionally filter by language
-4.Click any issue to open it in GitHub
+4. Click any issue to open it in GitHub

 Viewing Your Repositories

-1.Login to GitHub (required)
+1. Login to GitHub (required)
-2.Navigate to the My Repositories tab
+2. Navigate to the My Repositories tab
-3.See all your public and private repositories
+3. See all your public and private repositories
-4.Click to view details or clone
+4. Click to view details or clone

 ## Requirements